The coaching industry can seem shade at times with sharks in the water

 But it probably won’t.

-The problem is, many people have recently moved to the digital space to look for possible opportunities, many, to start a business or to improve their life.
+The problem is that many people have recently moved to the digital space to look for possible opportunities, many, to start a business or to improve their life.
 And the coaching model takes advantage of that.
 It is like a tornado that sucks you in — and now more and more coaches are circulating inside the vortex — coaches coaching coaches coaching coaches.

 Is it all coaches coaching coaches?